 The Designated Professional has led a task group to develop OSAB Safeguarding Supervision Guidance to support the Care Act Statutory Guidance which states regular face-to-face supervision from skilled managers is essential to enable staff to work confidently and competently in difficult and sensitive situations.
 The aim of this guidance is to set out safeguarding supervision principles, with some suggested models for practice to assist in the delivery of safe practice.
-It is intended to provide an overarching framework for all staff working in multi-agency agencies whilst acknowledging that many have different management structures, and existing proportionate and effective supervision systems that reflect the structure and role of each agency.
+It is intended encourage access into Primary and Secondary care services to provide an overarching framework for all staff working in multi-agency agencies whilst acknowledging that many have different management structures, and existing proportionate and effective supervision systems that reflect the structure and role of each agency.